ralna/GALAHAD/doc/Python/clls.rst

       Ao_val : ndarray(Ao_ne)
-          holds the values of the nonzeros in $A_o$ in the same order as specified in the sparsity pattern in ``clls.load``. b : ndarray(m)
+          holds the values of the nonzeros in $A_o$ in the same order as specified in the sparsity pattern in ``clls.load``. b : ndarray(o)
-          holds the values of the linear term $g$ in the objective function. sigma : float
+          holds the values of the observations $b$ in the objective function. sigma : float
           holds the regularization weight $\sigma \geq 0$.
       A_ne : int